 Master's programmes in humanities

-- Language and Linguistics, with the following specialisation options in 2021/22:
+- Language and Linguistics, with the following specialisation options open for applications in autumn 2021:

 - Literature – Culture – Media, with the following specialisation options:

-- Visual Culture (offered every second year: Next intake 2022)
+- Visual Culture (offered every second year: Open for applications in autumn 2021)

 Bachelor's programmes in humanities, languages and theology